paulio/paulmarsh/content/apps/obs-remote.md

 ### I don't see a Scene or Record or Streaming icons on my remote control
 Go into the Scene Manager and ensure the Scene/Function you want is checked.
 Pencil->Plus/Minus

+### The double-size icon is not taking up two places
+The double-sized icon is a feature that is still under development and there are still a number of inconsistencies.
+* If a double-sized icon is too close to the edge it will not expand itself to full width.
+You can either edit the size to single width or reorder the icon
+* If the result is just ugly and reodering doesn't help then change the size back to *Normal* and [contact me](https://paulmarsh.uk/contact/)

+## It's just not working
+It is possible for OBS Remote to get into trouble, just forcing the app to close and restart it.
+If you still have problems then you can remove all your customisations and start again by selecting the Setup Cog/Gear and choosing *Clear Data and Quit*.
+Warning, once you press this you will have to enter the connection details again.

 ## Reporting Errors
 When an error occurs OBS Remote will present you with an Error Reporting screen.
 It might not fix your problem now, but if you share the details then I will have the opportunity to fix it.
 Or if you do not wish